bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

     v)
   ```

 With Deep types, the incoming vector gets wrapped in a chaperone.
-All future
+After this
-uses of this vector need to go through the chaperone --- so those future uses
+vector flows out, all future uses of it need to go through the chaperone ---
-suffer indirection and checking costs.
+so those future uses suffer indirection and checking costs.

 With Shallow types, this code has one `vector?` check.
 The vector `v` does
 not get a wrapper.